Lightweight Model Attribution and Detection of Synthetic Speech via Audio Residual Fingerprints: Related Work

 \subsubsection{Spoofing Detection Systems}

 These systems typically consist of an acoustic feature extractor and a classifier.
 The acoustic feature extractor is designed to extract relevant characteristics from the raw audio input, which are then forwarded to the classifier.
 Examples of spectral features include Linear-Frequency Cepstral Coefficients (LFCC)~\cite{Xinhui_2011_ASRU}, Mel-Frequency Cepstral Coefficients (MFCC)~\cite{Xinhui_2011_ASRU}, Constant Q~Cepstral Coefficients~\cite{Todisco_2017_JournalCSL}, and long-term variable Q~transform~\cite{Li_2022_JournalDSP}.
 The classifier is then trained on these acoustic features to distinguish real from synthetic audio samples.
+Classifier models that have demonstrated effectiveness for this task are based on Gaussian mixture models~\cite{ji_2017_interspeech} or various types of neural networks like X-vector~\cite{Snyder_2018_SpokenLR}, Light Convolutional Neural Networks (LCNNs)~\cite{wu_2020_interspeech, Akash_2020_IEEEJournal}, Residual Networks (ResNets)~\cite{alzantot_2019_interspeech, yang_2019_interspeech, Juntae_2023_ICASSP}, Squeeze-Excitation and Residual Networks (SE-ResNets)~\cite{lai_2019_interspeech, zhang_2021_interspeech, Hemlata_2021_ICASSP}, Graph Attention Networks~\cite{tak_2021_interspeech, Jee_2022_ICASSP}, Differentiable Architecture Search ~\cite{ge_2021_interspeech}, and Transformers~\cite{Xiaohui_2023_ICASSP}.